-There is no doubt that white wooden floors dazzle with a clean, sleek, and refined look that simply cannot be ignored.
-Although giving your wooden floors a whole new paint job can be rather frightening, intimidating, and even confusing to manage, the journey to painting wood flooring can be done properly with confidence if you follow these steps.
+If you’re looking to make your wooden floors dazzle, strongly consider painting them white.
+The result will be a clean, sleek, and refined look that simply cannot be ignored.
+Although giving your wooden floors a whole new paint job can seem pretty daunting and downright intimidating, the journey to painting them can be done properly with confidence if you follow these steps.

 Most wooden floors can be layered with paint.
 Just to be safe, it is always a good idea to test a small section of the floor before beginning this project.
 Follow these steps: